Childhood Practice BA (Hons)

 You can progress from the BA (Hons) Childhood Practice to the following University of the Highlands and Island's postgraduate course:

 You can use the above QR code to connect directly to the course details.

 After completing my degree I progressed on to the PGDE Education (Primary) which I have just completed.
 I am due to start my probation teaching year shortly.
 During my studies I also changed jobs from working as an early years practitioner at my local authority nursery, to becoming childcare manager for the area putting into use my childhood practice degree.
 I am loving every aspect of the job although at the minute things are rather chaotic and challenging as I am currently responsible for setting up the local emergency childcare hubs in light of the COVID-19 pandemic.

-Carla Gallon completed the BA (Hons) Childhood Practice at Inverness College UHI in 2018.
+Carla Gallon completed the BA (Hons) Childhood Practice at UHI Inverness in 2018.

 Without this degree, I would never have had the confidence to consider being an SVQ Assessor.
 It gave me the knowledge, skills and showcased the qualities necessary to work with individuals wishing to develop their own careers.